top of page

 Where in the world? - the ROTHR Today

-While the AN/TPS-71 ROTHR was never delivered to Blakehill Farm (and RAF St Davids), the system which was due to be sent to the UK still remains operational today nearly 30 years later.
+While the AN/TPS-71 ROTHR was never delivered to Blakehill Farm (and RAF St David's), the actual system which was due to be sent to the UK still remains operational today nearly 30 years later.

-The equipment destined for Blakehill Farm and RAF St Davids was actually finally set up near (in US terms!)
+The equipment destined for Blakehill Farm and RAF St David's was finally delivered and set up near (in US terms!)
 Corpus Christie, Texas along with the system already planned for Chesapeake Bay, Virginia, with the Radars becoming operational in 1993.
 A further AN/TPS-71 ROTHR system was set up in Puerto Rico in the late 1990's.

 Corpus Christi Texas.jpg